-Everything on Joe Bragger’s Buffalo County farm is connected and has a purpose: The cows and the chickens, the trout and the trees, the soil and the stream.
-He not only loves the land, but clearly sees what it can do for him and what he can do for it.
+Everything on the Buffalo County farm is connected and has a purpose: The cows and the chickens, the trout and the trees, the soil and the stream.
+Joe not only loves the land, but clearly sees what it can do for him and what he can do for it.

 It was in the late 1960s that Bragger’s parents (Swiss immigrants) founded Bragger Family Dairy near the community of Independence.
 The terrain reminded them of their scenic homeland.
 Joe likes to say he wishes they had come from the Ukraine so the farm would be flatter and less challenging to farm.